$10 - $20 Lesson (by date, oldest first)

 By Rigorous Resources for High School English

-This 150-page EDITABLE unit on Arthur Miller's The Crucible promises to elicit dynamic engagement from all students without compromising on intellectual rigor.
-The daily discussion questions, vocabulary lists, literary devices quiz, and analytical writing assignment will challenge your students to dig beneath the surface of the text and generate profound interpretive insights!
-This unit was designed to have more than enough rigor for honors, IB, and AP courses!
+This 135-page EDITABLE curriculum has everything you'll need for profoundly stimulating lessons on Gene Luen Yang's American Born Chinese!
+Invite your class to engage in student-driven discussions without compromising on intellectual rigor.
+The pre-reading handout, discussion questions, image analysis worksheets, vocabulary lists, and analytical writing assignment will challenge your students to dig beneath the surface of the text and generate profound interpretive insights!!

-Here are some highlights from this 150-page editable curriculum:
+Here are some highlights from the 135-page curriculum:

-Discussion Question Handouts: Twenty pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
-This unit features double-sided handouts with 8-10 discussion questions for each section of The Crucible.
+Discussion Question Handouts (x9): Thirty pages of higher-order discussion questions guaranteed to inspire profoundly thoughtful class discussions!
+This unit features double-sided handouts with 8-10 questions for each of the book's 9 chapters.
 The discussion questions are the beating heart of these lesson plans.
 They challenge students to build interpretive arguments that require the support of carefully selected textual evidence — leading to keen interpretive insights!
-(30 pages)
+Guaranteed to elicit student engagement and foster profound discussions!
+(20 pages)

-Discussion Question ANSWER KEYS: The answer keys to the discussion questions are informed by the best scholarly articles on The Crucible.
+Discussion Question Answer Keys (x9): The answer keys to the discussion questions are informed by cutting-edge scholarship by literature professors who specialize in the graphic novel and Yang's American Born Chinese.
 Of course, there is rarely a single "correct" answer for any question; rather, the discussions questions are made up of higher-order questions designed to foster lively exchanges and interpretive debates among students.
 They challenge students to build interpretive arguments that require the support of carefully selected textual evidence.
-(50 pages)
+(40 pages)

-Vocabulary Lists: Lists of 10 vocabulary words to accompany every nightly reading assignment, complete with a definition and a sample sentence with the word as used in The Crucible.
-A total of over 80 SAT-caliber words.
-(8 pages)
+Vocabulary Lists (x9): Lists of 8 vocabulary words for every chapter, complete with definitions and sample sentences with the words as they are used in American Born Chinese.
+A total of 72 words.
+(9 pages)

-Vocabulary & Reading Quizzes: Daily quizzes with 10 questions on the nightly reading homework plus another 10 questions on the vocabulary words.
-Even if you choose not to have your students study vocabulary, you can still use the portion of the quiz devoted to reading comprehension.
-Grading these quizzes is easy and quick!
-They’re a great way to log 8 to 16 grades into your gradebook.
+• Reading & Vocabulary Quizzes (x9): Daily quizzes with 6 questions on the reading homework plus another 4 questions on the vocabulary words.
+If you choose not to have your students study vocabulary, you can still use the portion of the quiz focused on reading comprehension.
+Grading these quizzes is simple and quick.
+They’re an easy way to log 9 grades into your gradebook.
 Answer keys included.
-(32 pages)
+(18 pages)

-Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Miller's wonderfully complex play.
-Let students choose from one of three profoundly thought-provoking sample topics — or invite them to develop an original topic of their own.
-Rubric included.
+Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Gene Luen Yang's complex graphic novel.
+Let students choose from one of three thought-provoking sample topics — or invite them to develop a similar topic of their own.
+Writing schedule, outline template, and rubric included.
 (7 pages)

 Thank you for choosing “Rigorous Resources”!!